Frozen Feature Augmentation for Few-Shot Image Classification: Additional Experimental Results

 \subsection{Patch Dropout and Brightness}

-In \cref{fig:brightness+pd-comparison}, we only report results for 1- and 25-shot settings using patch dropout FroFA and brightness (c/c$^2$)FroFA.
-We extend this by also reporting results for 5- and 10-shot settings in \cref{fig:appendix_brightness-comparison_all,fig:appendix_patch_dropout_all}.
-The observations from \cref{fig:brightness+pd-comparison} on 1- and 25-shot also transfer to 5- and 10-shot.
+In \cref{fig:brightness+pd-comparison}, we only report results for 1-shot and 25-shot settings using patch dropout FroFA and brightness (c/c$^2$)FroFA.
+We extend this by also reporting results for 5-shot and 10-shot settings in \cref{fig:brightness-comparison_all,fig:patch_dropout_all}.
+We observe the same effects in the other settings as well.